JDLeongomez/JDL_CV/README.md

 <br>
 <br>
 <br>
-This repository contains the code and files to create both long and short versions of my CV in both English and Spanish.
+This repository contains the code and files to create both long and short versions of my CV in both <a href="https://jdleongomez.info/en/cv/">English</a> and <a href="https://jdleongomez.info/es/cv/">Spanish</a>.
 <br>
 <br>
 <br>
-All versions are based on the cv created by <a href="https://github.com/akirosingh">Adam Kirosingh</a>, using the the <a href="https://github.com/mitchelloharawild/vitae">vitae</a> package in R. For a description, please check his <a href="https://github.com/akirosingh/CV">CV repository</a>.
+All versions are based on the cv created by <a href="https://github.com/akirosingh">Adam Kirosingh</a>, using the the <a href="https://github.com/mitchelloharawild/vitae">vitae</a> package in R. For a description, please check Adam's <a href="https://github.com/akirosingh/CV">CV repository</a>.